Use of two-body correlated basis functions with van der Waals interaction to study the shape-independent approximation for a large number of trapped interacting bosons: Introduction

 The paper is organized as follows.
-In Sec.~II we discuss the correlated potential harmonic basis for large particle number.
-Sec.~III mainly considers the ground state properties and comparison with the mean-field results are provided.
-The validity of shape independent approximation and the justification of the choice of realistic potential in the many-body calculation is presented in Sec~ IV.
-Sec.~V deals with the calculation of collective excitations both at low and high energies.
-Sec.~VI concludes with a summary.
+In Sec.~\ref{sec:method} we discuss the correlated potential harmonic basis for a large particle number.
+Sec.~\ref{sec:egs-largeN} mainly considers ground-state properties of the systems and comparison with the mean-field results is provided.
+The validity of the shape-independent approximation is presented in Sec~\ref{sec:SIA}.
+Sec.~\ref{sec:collective} deals with the calculation of collective excitations at low energies.
+Sec.~\ref{sec:conclusion} concludes with a summary.